adamschmideg/coffeescript-eclipse/devjournal.md

   - Built-in namespaces/objects.
   I have to make import (aka. require) work in the first place.
   Then I can think about default global imports.
+  Well, it seems to much work to do it properly, resolve exports in the imported file, etc.
+  It would add only a limited autocompletion support, anyway, since we can't infer the return type of a function call.

 * Read original coffeescript source files.
   There seems to be some errors with scanner which cannot handle all of